A Wasserstein distance approach for concentration of empirical risk estimates: Introduction

-The rest of the paper is organized as follows: In Section \ref{sec:prelims}, we cover background material on Wasserstein distance.
+The rest of the paper is organized as follows: In Section \ref{sec:prelims}, we cover background material on Wasserstein distance, and state concentration bounds on Wasserstein distance between empirical and true distribution functions under different assumptions on the tail of the underlying distribution.
 In Section \ref{sec:risk-abstract}, we define two types of risk measures, and establish the type for five popular risk measures.
+In Section \ref{sec:results}, we provide a map of the results in Sections \ref{sec:expec-bounds}--\ref{sec:heavytailed}.
+In Section \ref{sec:expec-bounds}, we provide bounds in expectation for risk estimation.
 In Section \ref{sec:subgauss}, we present concentration bounds for the two general types of risk measures for the case when the underlying distribution is sub-Gaussian.
-In Sections \ref{sec:subexp} and \ref{sec:c2}, we provide concentration bounds for the cases of sub-exponential and heavy-tailed distributions, respectively.
-In Section \ref{sec:bandits}, we discuss a bandit application.
+In Sections \ref{sec:subexp} and \ref{sec:heavytailed}, we provide concentration bounds for the cases of sub-exponential and heavy-tailed distributions, respectively.
+In Section \ref{sec:bandits}, we discuss bandit applications.
 Finally, in Section \ref{sec:conclusions}, we provide the concluding remarks.